miragejs/graphql/README.md

 }
 ```

-If you then wanted to update that person, you could call `updatePerson(id: "1", { lastName: "Strandberg" })` which would result in:
+If you then wanted to update that person, you could call `updatePerson("1", { lastName: "Strandberg" })` which would result in:

 ```json
 {